 \section{Main Methodology}

-To begin with, we use the principle of dynamic programming to reduce a DRPP problem into solving one-step DRPPs.
-A discussion on when dynamic programming fails is provided.
-Then, we canonicalize the ambiguity set of SDS into consistent constraints, such that the problem is transformed into an infinite dimensional conic linear program.
+To begin with, we derive the Bellman equation of DRPP based on the principle of dynamic programming, which shows that solving the DRPP problem $\mathbf{P}_0$ is equivalent to solving a sequence of Bellman equations in a backward manner.
+Then, we canonicalize the ambiguity set of SDS and transform the inner optimization into an infinite-dimensional conic linear program.
 Next, we take the dual form of inner minimization with a strong duality guarantee.
-Based on the dual analysis, we develop a necessary optimality condition to handle the essential hardness of functional optimization.
+A necessary optimality condition is developed to handle the computational intractability of functional optimization.
 Exploiting this optimality condition, we equivalently transform the one-step DRPP in function spaces into a convex-nonconcave minimax problem in Euclidean spaces.
-Finally, we provide a discussion on the computation complexity.
+Finally, a discussion on the computational complexity is provided.